agorevski/CopilotCreations/docs/ARCHITECTURE.md

 - **Private repositories** - All created repositories are private by default
 - **Authenticated push** - Uses Personal Access Token for secure git operations
 - **Graceful degradation** - If GitHub integration fails, project creation still succeeds

+## Design Patterns

+### Factory Pattern
+Bot instances are created via factory functions (`get_bot()`, `create_bot()`) rather than direct instantiation, enabling:
+- Better testability with isolated instances
+- Singleton management for production use
+- Easy reset for test cleanup

+### Explicit Initialization
+Configuration is loaded via `init_config()` at startup rather than at import time:
+- No side effects during module import
+- Easier testing without unwanted file I/O
+- Clear initialization sequence in `run.py`

+### DRY (Don't Repeat Yourself)
+Common patterns are extracted into reusable functions:
+- `update_message_with_content()` for generic message updates
+- Helper functions for each distinct responsibility

+### Single Responsibility
+Long functions are broken into focused helper functions:
+- Each function does one thing well
+- Easier to test individual components
+- Better code organization and readability